Ohjurot/DualSense-Windows/README.md

 #### Feature planed for the future

 - Calibrating the gyroscope
-- Writing / Reading over bluetooth (If you know something about the wireless protocol - especial writing data to the controller - please let me know by creating an issue!)
+- Fully write and read over bluetooth (If you know something about the wireless protocol - especial writing data to the controller - please let me know by creating an issue!)